Lukhausen/Lepus/typst/supercharged-dhbw/chapters/post_training_benchmark.typ

 #let post_training_benchmark = [
 = Benchmarking of the Trained Models

 In this chapter, we outline the process and methodology for benchmarking our models, which have been refined using reinforcement learning techniques.
-The primary focus during the benchmarking phase is to evaluate the content of the generated answers—assessing their correctness and relevance—without the distraction of syntax evaluation, which was primarily handled during training.
+The primary focus during the benchmarking phase is to evaluate the content of the generated answers, assessing their correctness and relevance, without the distraction of syntax evaluation, which was primarily handled during training.

 == Overview of the Benchmarking Process
 After completing the training phase, where the reward function evaluated both output syntax and content, our benchmarking process isolates the content evaluation to ensure that the models generate accurate and meaningful responses.
 While syntax was necessary during training to guide the models toward well-structured output, the ultimate performance metric rests on the correctness and appropriateness of the content itself.